ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 Any subprogram can be imported.
 GHDL puts no restrictions on foreign subprograms.
 However, the representation of a type or of an interface in a foreign language may be obscure.
-Most of non-composite types are easily imported:
+Most non-composite types are easily imported:

 *integer types*
-  They are represented on a 32 bits word.
+  They are represented by a 32 bit word.
 This generally corresponds to `int` for `C` or `Integer` for `Ada`.

 *physical types*
-  They are represented on a 64 bits word.
+  They are represented by a 64 bit word.
 This generally corresponds to the `long long` for `C` or `Long_Long_Integer` for `Ada`.

 *floating point types*
-  They are represented on a 64 bits floating point word.
+  They are represented by a 64 bit floating point word.
 This generally corresponds to `double` for `C` or `Long_Float` for `Ada`.

 *enumeration types*
-  They are represented on 8 bits or 32 bits word, if the number of literals is greater than 256.
-There is no corresponding C types, since arguments are not promoted.
+  They are represented by an 8 bit word, or, if the number of literals is greater than 256, by a 32 bit word.
+There is no corresponding C type, since arguments are not promoted.

 Non-composite types are passed by value.
 For the `in` mode, this